midzer/beerbase/content/breweries/rogue-ales/shakespeare-stout.md

 srm: 0
 upc: 0
 ---
-Stout was first introduced by Guinness in Ireland as Extra Stout" (a stronger version of their Porter).
+Stout was first introduced by Guinness in Ireland as \Extra Stout\" (a stronger version of their Porter).
 Later